cogini/mix_systemd/README.md

 Set this to `:systemd_flag`, and the library will generate an additional unit file which watches for changes to a flag file and restarts the main unit.
-This allows updates to be pushed to the target machine by an unprivilieged user account which does not have permissions to restart proccesses. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.
+This allows updates to be pushed to the target machine by an unprivileged user account which does not have permissions to restart processes. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.

 ### Runtime configuration